ArekLopus/CorsJaxrs/README.md

 This small library is based on JAX-RS's ContainerResponseFilter so it requires at least **JAX-RS v2.0 or Java EE 7.0** and **Java 8**.

-To use it, copy the target/CorsJaxrs.jar file or build it from the source code using `mvn package` command.

 To use, it copy the target/cors-jaxrs.jar file or build it from the source code using `mvn package` command.

 Or use `mvn install` command to add it to the local repository and then use as a dependency: